 Pompeii is the gift that keeps on giving.
 New finds are made all the time, including recently unveiled frescos.
 When you’re done exploring the ruins, head to a vineyard or restaurant on the nearby Mount Vesuvius.

 Hadrian’s sprawling complex is called a “villa.”
 But it’s more accurately a miniature Rome that covers nearly 300 acres.
-It’s dotted with 30 large structures -- palaces, libraries, baths, living quarters, dining pavilions, and sculpture gardens.
-Hadrian incorporated foreign landmarks and marvels of the classical world into Villa Adriana, making it a diorama of sorts of his vast empire.
+It’s dotted with 30 large structures — palaces, libraries, baths, living quarters, dining pavilions, and sculpture gardens.

 The sumptuous late Renaissance estate is a playground of whimsy, topped with a frescoed villa.
-Built into a cliff, Villa d’Este’s terraced gardens are one of Europe’s most beautiful green spaces -- with waterfall fountains, ornate staircases, spiky cypress trees, and the gentle murmur of water everywhere.
+Built into a cliff, Villa d’Este’s terraced gardens are one of Europe’s most beautiful green spaces.
+There are waterfall fountains, ornate staircases, spiky cypress trees, and the gentle murmur of water everywhere.

 There are 140 fantastic large scale wall frescos behind plexiglass.
 Press a button to light them up.
 The necropolis was popular with Roman artists.
 Raphael and Michelangelo ventured there to study the frescos.

-The Duomo is the nickname for Milan Cathedral, a world renowned edifice.
-Built over 600 years beginning in 1368, the Duomo is a flamboyant Gothic masterpiece with 135 marble spires.
+The Duomo is a flamboyant Gothic masterpiece with 135 marble spires.
 It’s the fourth largest church in the Europe, second in size in Italy only to St. Peter’s Basilica in Rome.

-Five portals beckon you inside.
-The Duomo interior seems cavernous.
-There’s plenty to admire -- ornate statues, paintings, and the sarcophagi of famous Milanese citizens.
+There’s plenty to admire — ornate statues, paintings, and the sarcophagi of famous Milanese citizens.
 In the transept, you’ll find the rather ghoulish statue of St. Bartholomew Skinned by Marco d’Agrate, a Leonardo student.

 The Duomo’s truly spectacular and unmissable feature is its rooftop terrace.
-It can be reached either via a staircase or elevator.
-From the rooftop, you have an excellent view of the details of the intricate stonemasonry, especially the fanciful gargoyles that serve as drains.
-You can see the panorama of the entire city before you.
-It's especially nice at sunset.
+From the rooftop, you have an excellent view of the details of the cathedra’s intricate stonemasonry.
+You can see the panorama of the entire city before you, which is especially nice at sunset.

 Leonardo da Vinci’s The Last Supper is found on the back wall of the refectory in the monastery of Santa Maria delle Grazie in Milan.
 It was commissioned by Leonardo’s patron, Ludovico Sforza, the Duke of Milan.

 No painting is so familiar, save for the Mona Lisa.
-Previous Last Supper artists focused on the moment when Judas is identified.
-Leonardo instead focused on the moment before, when Jesus has just announced he will be betrayed and doubt is in the air.
-In a swoosh of emotion, Leonardo captures each apostle’s unique reaction to his declaration -- horror, astonishment, anger, anxiety, grief, shock, etc.
+In a swoosh of emotion, Leonardo captures each apostle’s unique reaction to his declaration — horror, astonishment, anger, anxiety, grief, shock, etc.